Gigaspaces/xap-docs/site/content/xap/12.3/security/custom-authentication.markdown

 Use the `-user-details-provider` and `-user-details-properties` arguments to use a custom credentials provider with the CLI.

 {{% refer %}}
-For a full list of command usage, refer to [Command Line Interface (CLI) Security](./command-line-interface-cli-security.html).
+For a full list of command usage, refer to [Using the CLI in a Secured Environment](../admin/command-line-interface-cli-security.html).
 {{%/refer%}}

 Run the `gs` script, and then use the `login` command: